House panel resets village polls to October

 In a 17-0 vote, the House panel decided to postpone the polls to the second Monday of October.

 “We did not postpone because of an assumption that there will be a plebiscite for a new Constitution.
-There are Committees in Congress deliberating on it, and there is also the Consultative Committee formed by Malacañang [which will recommend a new Constitution subject to Congress’ approval or otherwise],” Rep. Sherwin Tugna of the Citizens Battle Against Corruption party-list, committee chairman, said.
+There are committees in Congress deliberating on it, and there is also the consultative committee formed by Malacañang [to recommend a new Constitution],” Rep. Sherwin Tugna of the Citizens Battle Against Corruption party-list, the committee chairman, said.

 Deputy Speaker Fredenil Castro of Capiz moved for a motion to vote after Rep. Antonio Tinio of the Alliance of Concerned Teachers party-list slammed Edmund Abesamis, president of the Liga ng mga Barangay, for saying that the postponement of the polls was not self-serving.

 “Kapal ng mukha niyo.
 Karamihan sa inyo third termer na (You are all thick-faced.
-Most of you are already on your last terms,” Tinio said.
+Most of you are already on your third and last terms),” Tinio said.

 Tugna stopped Tinio and moved to have his statement stricken off the record because it was “unparliamentary.”